claytin/rocky-shores/README.md

-Rocky Shores - Dev
+Rocky Shores - Art
 ============

-This branch is used for developement (hence the title) and is compleatly unstable.
-There are no precompiled binarys and you must compile them yourself if you would like to test it.
+This branch is for adding and changing art wich will latter be merged to other branches